-WIOA requires states to approve training providers before funds can be applied toward occupational skills training.
-The Governor (via the Idaho Workforce Development Council) is charged with developing the process for determining how training providers may qualify for inclusion on Idaho's Eligible Training Provider List (ETPL).
+WIOA requires states to approve training providers before funds can be used for occupational training.
+The Governor (via the Idaho Workforce Development Council) is charged with developing the process for determining how training providers may qualify for inclusion on Idaho's Eligible

+Training Provider List (ETPL).
 The Idaho Department of Labor (as the State's Administrative Entity under WIOA) is responsible for implementing this policy and maintaining the ETPL.

-The ETPL is composed of eligible training programs across the state.
+The ETPL is composed of eligible training programs.
 Both training providers and their programs must meet eligibility standards.
 A training program is defined as one or more courses, classes, or a structured regimen directly leading to employment in an in-demand occupation.
 The training must lead to the following: